Incorporating Soy Protein into a High-Protein Diet for GLP-1 Users

 The growing challenge of obesity and weight management has led to a surge in GLP-1 medication use, with one in eight (12%) Americans now utilizing GLP-1's for weight loss or Type II Diabetes.

-Consequently, there is a heightened focus on making informed dietary choices, including prioritizing adequate protein consumption to support metabolic health.
+Consequently, there is a heightened focus on making informed dietary choices, including prioritizing a high-protein diet to support metabolic health.

-To better understand the dietary needs and habits of these individuals, a 2024 national survey, sponsored by the United Soybean Board, explored protein consumption patterns among U.S. consumers inclusive of GLP-1 users.
+To better understand these individuals’ dietary needs and habits, a 2024 national survey, sponsored by the United Soybean Board, explored protein consumption patterns among U.S. consumers, including GLP-1 users.

-Let's explore more of the study's findings and some commonly asked questions you, your patients or your clients might have in regard to the nutritional requirements associated with GLP-1 medication use and supporting metabolic health.
+Let's explore more of the study's findings and answer common questions that you, your patients, or your clients might have regarding the nutritional requirements associated with GLP-1 diets and supporting metabolic health.

-56% of people taking GLP-1s report struggles from side effects of taking the medication.
-One in five (22%) GLP-1 users report struggling with nausea and loss of appetite, which makes it difficult to consume a variety of foods or maintain a sufficient protein intake.
-19% of users report they do nothing to address the nausea.
+Fifty-six percent of people taking GLP-1s experience side effects.
+One in five (22%) GLP-1 users report struggling with nausea and loss of appetite, which makes it difficult to consume a variety of foods or maintain sufficient protein intake.
+Nineteen percent of users report doing nothing to address the nausea.

-Many are adjusting their diets to balance protein intake with the physical limitations imposed by nausea and appetite suppression.
-51% of GLP-1 users report prioritizing eating protein over any other food group and over one-third (36%) have integrated more plant-based protein since taking these medications.
+Many are adjusting their diets to balance protein intake with the physical limitations of nausea and appetite suppression.
+Fifty-one percent of GLP-1 users report prioritizing eating protein over any other food group and over one-third (36%) have integrated more plant-based protein into their diet since taking these medications.

-Additionally, consumers have adapted their eating habits to manage the appetite with 40% opting for more frequent snacks instead of larger meals, and 43% report eating fewer meals per day.
+Additionally, consumers have adapted their eating habits to manage their appetites, with 40% opting for more frequent snacks instead of larger meals, and 43% reporting eating fewer meals per day.

 pexels-towfiqu-barbhuiya-3440682-14513406